-Positive: James Gandolfini, Edie Falco, Dominic Chianese, Tony Sirico, Steve Van Zandt, Vincent Pastore, Lorraine Bracco, Drea De Matteo, Aida Turturro, (John Turturro’s real life sister) Steve Schirripa, Jamie-Lynn Sigler, Robert Iler & Nancy Marchand all did an excellent job for their respective performances.
+Positive: James Gandolfini, Edie Falco, Dominic Chianese, Tony Sirico, Steve Van Zandt, Vincent Pastore, Lorraine Bracco, Drea De Matteo, Aida Turturro, (John Turturro’s real life cousin) Steve Schirripa, Jamie-Lynn Sigler, Robert Iler & Nancy Marchand all did an excellent job for their respective performances.

 David Chase did an excellent job constructing Season 2’s narrative picking up were Season 1 left off.